Shane Spencer

 Michael Shane Spencer (born February 20, 1972) is an American former professional baseball outfielder.
-He played a total of 538 games in Major League Baseball for the New York Yankees, Texas Rangers, Cleveland Indians, and New York Mets, compiling 438 hits, 59 home runs, and 242 runs batted in.
-He also played in Nippon Professional Baseball for the Hanshin Tigers.
+He played a total of 538 games in Major League Baseball (MLB) for the New York Yankees, Texas Rangers, Cleveland Indians, and New York Mets, compiling 438 hits, 59 home runs, and 242 runs batted in.
+He also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers.